omkarcloud/botasaurus/README.md

 We take the concerns of the Botasaurus Project very seriously.
 For any inquiries or issues, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 We will take prompt and necessary action in response to your emails.

-## Made with ❤️ in Bharat 🇮🇳 - Vande Mataram
+## Made with ❤️ in Mastastic Bharat 🇮🇳 - Vande Mataram